 3. Diagnose: Dengue symptoms in children can range from mild to severe; therefore, a blood test is required to establish the presence of the dengue virus in your child.

 MESSAGE FROM SUPERBOTTOMS

 Hello, Mom and Dads!
-Despite its Indian origin, many of its products are suitable for children worldwide.
+Despite its Indian origin, many of its products such as cloth diapers are suitable for children worldwide.
 If you live in Canada, Kuwait, the United States, Qatar, Hawaii, Bahrain, Armenia, the United Arab Emirates, or the Philippines, SuperBottoms is an absolute must-have for you and your child.